 Principle 4 - Defect clustering

-- Testing effort shall be focused proportionally to the expected and later observed defect density of modules. - A small number of modules usually contains most of the defects discovered during prerelease testing, or is responsible for most of the operational failures.
+- Focus testing effort proportionally to the expected and later observed defect density of modules. - A small number of modules usually contains most of the defects discovered during prerelease testing, or is responsible for most of the operational failures.